-It’s now reached that time of year again where we analyse our marketing activities from the previous 12 months that have gone by and set out our plans for the forthcoming year.
+It’s reached the time of year again when we all analyse our marketing activities from the previous 12 months and set out our plans for the forthcoming year.

 Since consumers are now demanding a more integrated online experience, today’s forward-thinking marketers must be the ones to combine digital media with technology in order to increase the overall contribution of their digital marketing strategy.